-NOW WE'RE FACING A ONCE-IN-A-CENTURY CRISIS.
-Millions across the country have lost their jobs and are struggling to meet basic needs.
+WE'RE FACING A ONCE-IN-A-CENTURY CRISIS.
+Millions across the country lost their jobs and struggled to meet basic needs.
 In so many issues relevant to Kansas kids and their guardians – child care, health insurance, unemployment support – our state and nation can make things better.

-It's likely that both the coronavirus pandemic and the recession it unleashed are far from over.
+It's likely that effects from the coronavirus pandemic and accompanying recession are far from over.
 Every level of government (local, state, and federal) have to make children and families a priority during these unparalleled times.
 Sensible tax policies pay for the tools we use to create thriving, equitable communities and that will help us build back better than ever before.

 - We have proven programs to address needs created by poverty and the pandemic.
 They have worked in the past, and they will work now.
 You can find out more about them in the family supports and health sections of this website.